EB1A Visa for Consultants: Turning Your Professional Excellence into Permanent Residency

 The EB1A Application Process

 The EB1A application process for consultants requires careful planning and strategic presentation of your achievements.
 Start with an initial eligibility assessment - work with an immigration attorney familiar with consulting careers to evaluate whether your professional background meets the extraordinary ability criteria.
+Developing the right strategy based on your unique background is crucial to maximize your chances of success.

 Next, compile supporting documentation specific to your consulting accomplishments.
 This includes gathering evidence for at least three of the ten regulatory criteria, and determining who in your professional network can contribute recommendation letters in support of your case.